How is the influenza vaccine given?

 Can I get the vaccine at the same time as other vaccines?

 You can get the influenza vaccine at the same time or any time before or after most vaccines.
 However, certain vaccines have a waiting period.
 If you had another vaccine in the last 2 weeks, check with your healthcare provider about when you can get the influenza vaccine.

 Can I donate blood if I get the influenza vaccine?

 You don't have to wait before you can donate blood.

 If you’ve already donated blood, you don’t have to wait to get the influenza vaccine.

 It takes about 2 weeks after getting the vaccine to be protected from influenza.
 You can be protected for up to 1 year.
-The vaccine won’t protect you from colds or other respiratory illness that’s not caused by influenza.
+The vaccine won’t protect you from colds or other respiratory (lung and breathing system) illnesses that aren't caused by influenza.

 Research shows that the vaccine can lower:

 - complications in people that are high-risk